dotnet/runtime/src/tools/illink/docs/README.md

 # Documentation Index

-This folder includes several documents that explain both high-level and low-level concepts about the ILLinker and related tools.
+This folder includes several documents that explain both high-level and low-level concepts about the IL linker and related tools.

 ## Usage Docs
 - [MSBuild Integration](illink-tasks.md)